 Del Mar is a delightful seaside resort town with a population of fewer than 5,000 affluent residents.
 Plus, it’s only 18.5 miles north of downtown San Diego via Interstate 5.
 Del Mar’s village-by-the-sea ambiance is an invitation to come and explore its beautiful wooded hillsides, magnificent beach, wonderful restaurants, fascinating shops, and beautiful homes.

 Del Mar Fairgrounds is also home to many annual events including the San Diego County Fair (2), which historically is held June 8 thru July 4 from 11 a.m. till 10 p.m.
 (Closed Mondays and Tuesdays in June).
 Admission is ($12).
 However, no tickets will be sold at the door this year.
 So, purchase your tickets for the fair and parking on line at the Fair’s online site at [sdfair.com].
 Popular events include horse shows, livestock judging, art exhibits, flower shows, live concerts, carnival rides and more.
 Don’t miss the fair!

-Across from the track, on the corner of Via de la Valle and Jimmy Durante Boulevard, is where you should dine.
+Across from the Del Mar Race track, on the corner of Via de la Valle and Jimmy Durante Boulevard, is where you should dine.
 It’s The Fish Market Restaurant (1) (858-755-2277).
-There isn’t a finer seafood restaurant in North County.
 More than 100 menu selections are featured.
-The restaurant also has an oyster bar, cocktail lounge and retail market.
+The restaurant also has an oyster bar, cocktail lounge, and retail market.
 So drop by the retail market to take home and cook fresh seafood yourself.

 After discovering Del Mar’s dining venues near the racetrack, continue south on Jimmy Durante Boulevard until you come to 15th Street and Camino del Mar (see map).
 This short trip by car will bring you to the heart of romantic Del Mar.
 Here is where you will find more restaurants and a lot of shopping venues.